dqhieu/hieudinh-com/app/blog/how-to-build-the-macos-dock-part-1.md

 What a beautiful dock!
 Can you spot the differences from the real thing?

 That’s all for now.
-We will dive deeper and explore additional features.
+We will dive deeper and explore additional features in the next post.
 Stay tuned!